ElsaDesta/flags-quizz/README.md

 # flags-quizz
-created with react and redux
+A quizz app created with react and redux https://elsadesta.github.io/flags-quizz/

-https://elsadesta.github.io/flags-quizz/
+Players select the correct answer from four of the choices provided.